 To bridge the gap between applications and healthcare systems, developers created APIs (or Application Programming Interfaces) specific for medical management.

 Healthcare APIs offer several advantages for digital healthcare.
 For instance, they can integrate data systems and ensure better interoperability.
 They can also secure the storage and transfer of sensitive electronic healthcare data such as patient records (EHR), maintaining HIPAA and GDPR compliance.
-And they can help local and third-party developers quickly create and develop applications.
+And they can help local and third-party developers quickly create and develop cloud applications.

 Google Healthcare API